Bocks90/KurlyKNaturals/README.md

 ## Features Across the Site

 ### Header
 The Navigation bar can be found  on the Header Section on every page.
-The links have the hoover feature which turns the writing Gold when you hover your mouse over the text.
+The links have the hover feature which turns the writing Gold when you hover your mouse over the text.
 They will navigate you to the page you select.
 I also included a Logo image link which sits on the left side of the header.
 This link simply redirects you to the homepage.
 The header needed to be responsive so I used Bootstrap  4 to build the grid and added the class “navbar-expand-sm” to enable the nav bar to collapse on a smaller screen to improve usability.
 The main color brown has been applied to the background of the header.
 ### Footer
 The footer was built in 3 separate sections which are “Contact details”, “Social Media” and “logo”.
 I used bootstrap to arrange the layout so that the three sections will stack on top of each other when using a smaller device.
 The contact details simply has our Telephone and Email address to contact the business on.
 The Social Media section has direct links to the social media platforms (Facebook, Instagram and Youtube).
 Once you click on the icons it will navigate you straight to the social media pages.
 The icons are the logo which was taken from Font Awesome.
 They have a hover feature that changes color when you hover the cursor over it.
 The footer uses the main brown theme as a background with off-white text.
 ### Responsiveness